16 Life Skills Your Kids Will Need Before They Leave Home

 Out in the world on their own, our kids will encounter many strangers – professors, coaches, advisors, landlords, store clerks, managers, and co-workers just to name a few.

-Our adult kids need to know how to look these people in the eyes, clearly communicate with them, and possibly even advocate for themselves if need be.
+Our adult kids need to know how to look these people in the eyes, clearly communicate with them, and possibly even advocate for themselves.
 But if kids have never been encouraged to speak to strangers on their own – if their parents have always spoken for them – kids’ communication skills will be stilted which could, among other things, come across poorly in a job interview.

 And that advice parents give to kids about “not talking to strangers”?
 Stats show it’s more likely your TV set will fall on your child’s head than a stranger will abduct them.
 Try a different approach that lets kids know that not all strangers are bad.
 For example, one Mom told her kids that if they ever get lost to look for another mom with kids – she’ll be most likely willing to help.